Artificial Disc May Relieve Neck, Arm Pain

 WebMD News Archive

 March 19, 2004 -- A new type of artificial implant may help relieve the neck and arm pain caused by degenerative cervical disc disease and allow free movement of the neck.

-New research suggests that a metal-on-metal artificial cervical disc may serve as an effective alternative to spinal fusion for people with the
+New research suggests that a metal-on-metal artificial cervical disc may serve as an effective alternative to spinal fusion for people with the common condition.

 If further studies show that the artificial device is safe and effective in stabilizing the neck bones, it will help reduce the need for cervical fusion.

 Artificial Cervical Disc Eases Pain